Program

 By Gabriel A. Bo, Med Vet, MVSc, PhD (Instituto de Reproducción Animal Córdoba [IRAC], Argentina)

-• Roundtable discussion: Future perspectives of embryo technologies in Europe
+• Roundtable Discussion: Future Perspectives of Embryo Technologies in Europe

-Paneled by Daniel Martínez Bello, DVM (EmbrioMarket, Spain); Lais Barbosa Latorraca, PhD (CRV, the Netherlands); Hanna Grothmann, DVM (Synetics Germany GmbH, Germany); Giselle Gamarra, PhD, MSc, Zoot.
+Paneled by Daniel Martínez Bello, DVM (EmbrioMarket, Spain); Lais Barbosa Latorraca, PhD (CRV, The Netherlands); Hanna Grothmann, DVM (Synetics Germany GmbH, Germany); Giselle Gamarra, PhD, MSc, Zoot.
 Eng.
 (AURIVA-Élevage, France); and Alberto M. Luciano, PhD (Università degli Studi di Milano, Italy)

-Equine Assisted Reproductive Technologies (ARTs) Preconference Workshop
+IETS 2027 Equine Assisted Reproductive Technologies (ARTs) Preconference Workshop

 In addition to the main program, the recently formed Equine ARTs Committee is orchestrating the Equine ARTs Preconference Workshop on Saturday, January 16.